Glossary Term

 DDOS ATTACK

-A DDoS (Distributed Denial of Service) attack is a flood of malicious traffic from many sources aimed at overwhelming a website, server or network so legitimate visitors cannot reach it.
-Attackers use botnets of compromised computers, routers and IoT devices to send millions of requests per second, exhaust bandwidth or fill connection tables.
-DDoS protection works by detecting and filtering the malicious traffic at the network edge before it reaches the origin, usually through a CDN or specialised scrubbing network.
-Cloudflare offers free DDoS protection on every plan; AWS Shield, Akamai Prolexic and Imperva cover enterprise needs.
+A DDoS (Distributed Denial of Service) attack is a flood of malicious traffic from many sources at once, aimed at overwhelming a website, server or network so legitimate visitors cannot get through.
+Attackers control botnets of compromised computers, routers and IoT devices, sometimes hundreds of thousands of them, to send millions of requests per second, exhaust bandwidth or fill connection tables faster than a server can clear them.
+Attacks range from short bursts under a minute to sustained floods lasting days, and some recorded events have exceeded several terabits per second.
+DDoS protection works by detecting and filtering the malicious traffic at the network edge, before it reaches the origin server, usually through a CDN or a dedicated scrubbing network.
+It does not fix application bugs or stop targeted account takeovers, only volumetric and connection-based flooding.
+Cloudflare offers free DDoS protection on every plan, including its free tier; AWS Shield, Akamai Prolexic and Imperva cover enterprise-scale needs.

 How it works